TNodeCode/geo-route-classification/README.md

 4. GeoRouteLSTM Evaluation

 This notebook evaluates the trained model from the last notebook on the test dataset.
+You can also download a pretrained model from the lin you find in the section above.

 ## The architecture